kshannon-ucsd/dsc40a/_demos/2_loss_surfaces.md

   <a href="/pages/demos.html" style="text-decoration: none; margin-bottom: 20px; display: inline-block;">
     <button style="margin-bottom: 20px;">← Back to Demos</button>
   </a>
-  <h1>Himmelblau's Function: Interactive Gradient Descent</h1>
+  <h1>Interactive Gradient Descent</h1>
   <p>
     Himmelblau’s function has multiple local minima—see how different <strong>start points</strong>,
-    <strong>learning rates</strong>, or <strong>Adam</strong> can lead you to different minima
+    <strong>learning rates</strong>, or <strong>Adam</strong> can lead you to different local or global minima
-    (or get "stuck" near a saddle).
-If you have trouble with Himmelblau's, I have created a more complex loss surface with multiple local minuma where you can see how these algorithms traverse comples loss surfaces.
+    (or get "semi-stuck" near a saddle).
+If you have trouble with Himmelblau's (because it is very simple and has only 4 global minima, with no local, but a nice saddle point), I have created a more complex (n-hump camel) loss surface with multiple local minima where you can see how these gradient descent traverses a more complex loss surfaces.
   </p>

   <!-- Controls -->